 Set in the middle of the Mediterranean, Sicily is a treasure trove of history and cultures.
-No one has been a crossroads of cultures more than Sicily.
-On this 8-day luxury discover of Sicily you’ll go beyond obvious clichés as you uncover the most iconic attractions as well.
+Sicily has no equal as a crossroads of cultures more than Sicily.
+On this 8-day luxury discovery of Sicily you’ll go beyond the obvious clichés as you also uncover the most iconic attractions as well.
 You’ll begin in Palermo, a seductive city of stark contrasts and captivating charms.
 You’ll then unwind for a couple of days in a beautiful olive oil estate and discover a totally different Sicily.
-Try your hands at traditional recipes and dine on the most authentic Sicilian food after walking among Greek temples and cobblestone streets.
-Your grand finale will be Taormina for a bit of good life.
-After all, this is an Italian holiday.
+Try your hands at traditional recipes and dine on the most authentic Sicilian food after walking among Greek temples and along cobblestone streets.
+Your grand finale will be Taormina for a taste of the good life.
+After all, this is an Italian holiday!

-Where else to start this cultural discover of Sicily than in Palermo?
+Where else to start this cultural discovery of Sicily than in Palermo?
 A unique patchwork of artistic remains, Palermo has been conquered over three millennia by whatever population happened to cross the Mediterranean.
-A guided walk through the city on arrival is essential to get a feel of this city and will immediately unveil you its wonderful mishmash of cultures and architecture.
+A guided walk through the city on arrival is essential to get a feel of this city and will immediately unveil its wonderful mishmash of cultures and architecture to you.

-For your first dinner in town treat yourself to a delicious dinner in the marina district and tomorrow get ready to go far beyond the usual stereotypes of Palermo and find out what makes Palermo, Palermo.
+For your first dinner in town treat yourself to a delicious meal in the marina district and tomorrow get ready to go far beyond the usual stereotypes of Palermo and find out what makes it what it really is.

-Let’s be clear we don’t have Godfather’s tours, we want to tell you a different story.
-Guided by a local activist you’ll stroll the town to discover how several shops and businesses have been rebelling against the pizzo, (the protection money the mafia demands).
+Let’s be clear: We don’t have Godfather’s tours, we want to tell you a different story.
+Guided by our local guide you’ll stroll around the town to discover how several shops and businesses have been rebelling against the pizzo, (the protection money demanded by the mafia).
 The motto is “I pay those who don’t pay”.
-Enlightened, continue your walk to the Capo food market.
-It must be lunchtime and you are in the right place as Palermo is number 5 in the world for the street food.
+Thus enlightened, you continue your walk to the Capo food market.
+By now it must be lunchtime and you are in the right place as Palermo is ranked number 5 in the world for street food.
 Which is fried, of course.

-After pool-side relaxation or a spa treatment, we’ll arrange a boat transfer to the beachy Mondello neighborhood to dine on delicious plates at Bye Bye Blues pairing with one of the 350 wines on hand.
+After a bit of relaxation pool-side or a spa treatment, we’ll arrange a boat transfer to the seaside neighborhood of Mondello to dine at Bye Bye Blues where their delicious dishes can be paired with any of the 350 wines on hand.

-There are many places where you can feel the city’s contrasts and the Kalsa district is one them.
-You’ll see old men playing cards drinking beer and eating babbaluci, next to creative spaces and art galleries.
+There are many places where you can really feel the city’s contrasts and the Kalsa district is one of them.
+You’ll see old men playing cards, drinking beer and eating babbaluci, next to creative spaces and art galleries.
 Right there the Italian collectors Francesca and Massimo Valsecchi bought an amazing 17th century palazzo in 2016 and initiated a colossal restoration for their art project.

-You’re going to take an exclusive visit to their private collection.
-It’s no surprise that in 2018 it has been chosen as one of the headquarters of Manifesta, the European Biennal of contemporary art.
+You’ll take an exclusive visit to their private collection.
+It’s no surprise that in 2018 it was chosen as one of the venues of Manifesta, the European Biennal of contemporary art.

-If you want to continue local tonight in the old district, your guide will take you to dine on fish grilled to perfection in a street trattoria and to check out together the local nightlife at Vucciria market which comes to new life at night in a colourful blend of artists, lawyers, students, rich and hippy people.
+If you want to stay local tonight in the old district, your guide will take you to dine on fish grilled to perfection in a street trattoria and to check out together the local nightlife at the Vucciria market which takes on a new life at night in a colourful blend of artists, lawyers, students, rich and hippy people.

 Day three will be a thrilling one.
 Marvel at the glittering mosaics of the Arab-Norman Cathedral of Monreale.
-Step in the Capuchin Catacombs where more than 8000 mummies of priests, aristocrats, rich bourgeois wearing their best clothes have been lying underground from the late 16th to 19th century.
-In the afternoon set sail on a boat trip to swim in Mondello’s turquoise waters and wait for the sunset over a glass of Tasca d’Almerita sparkling rosé and panelle (the perfect Palermo’s combination).
+Step into the Capuchin Catacombs where more than 8000 corpses and 1200 mummies of priests, aristocrats and rich bourgeois dating from the late 16th to the early 19th century and all wearing their best clothes are to be found lying underground.
+In the afternoon take a boat trip to swim in Mondello’s turquoise waters and wait for the sunset over a glass of Tasca d’Almerita sparkling rosé and panelle (the perfect Palermo combination).

 DOWN TO AGRIGENTO

-Saying goodbye to Palermo you’ll take the scenic coastal Salt Route and cross the Marsala Wine DOC area.
-Few people know that this fortified wine is not just a dessert wine or worse for making escalopes!
-A historical Marsala producer will teach you how to serve it as a surprising aperitif: a 2 year aged Marsala matches with a tuna and lime crouton while a 10 year aged Marsala Riserva is perfect with blue cheese.
+Bidding farewell to Palermo you’ll take the scenic coastal Salt Road and cross the Marsala Wine DOC area.
+Few people know that this fortified wine is not just a dessert wine or worse a sauce with escalopes!
+A historical Marsala producer will teach you how to serve it as a surprising aperitif: a 2 year aged Marsala is a great combination with a tuna and lime croutons while a 10 year aged Marsala Riserva is perfect with blue cheese.

-Your home for the next two days will be an elegant countryside estate producing olive oil where you’ll try your hands at old recipes and spend the evening preparing, chatting, sharing, and enjoying together good food and wine.
+Your home for the next two days will be an elegant countryside estate producing olive oil where you’ll try your hands at old recipes and spend the evening preparing, chatting, sharing, and enjoying together good food and wine together.

-The day after will start off big with an amazing archeological walk among the eight Greek Temples of the UNESCO Valle dei Templi and continue just as great setting sail with your captain towards the magnificent Scala dei Turchi.
+The day after will start off in style with an amazing archeological walk among the eight Greek Temples of the UNESCO Valle dei Templi and the style continues as you sail along the coast towards the magnificent Scala dei Turchi.

-As you are unlikely to be often around here, don’t miss the chance to dine at La Madia restaurant, voted in the World’s best 50.
+As you are unlikely to be around here often, don’t miss the chance to dine at La Madia restaurant, voted among the 50 best restaurants in the World.

 Enjoy one more delicious homemade breakfast and depart for a final 3 nights in Taormina.

-But before you settle down in the famed Taormina, you’ll stop in Catania for a real gastronomic adventure at La Pescheria fish market.
-You’ll taste the freshest fish at the fishmongers, the best “arancini” of your life and quite a lot of good food as you move deeper in the market to backstreets and a secret underground lava tunnel.
-If you can make it there’s still the granita with brioche… and the “minnuzza di Sant’Agata” as desserts.
+But before you settle down in the renowned town of Taormina, you’ll stop in Catania for a real gastronomic adventure at La Pescheria fish market.
+You’ll taste the freshest of fish at the fishmongers, the best “arancini” of your life and any amount of good food as you move further into the market through backstreets and a secret underground lava tunnel.
+If you still have room for dessert there’s granita with brioche… and the “minnuzza di Sant’Agata”.

 By the afternoon you’ll be in Taormina.
-One of the most beloved Italian towns for its charming history, stunning Greek theatre and unique panoramas, Taormina is by far the city in Sicily that embodies the good life.
-Oscar Wilde, Truman Capote, Pablo Picasso, Coco Chanel, Greta Garbo have all indulged in the pleasures of its outdoor cafés and restaurants.
+One of Italy’s most beloved towns for its charming history, stunning Greek theatre and unique panoramas, Taormina is, more than all others, the city in Sicily that embodies the good life.
+Oscar Wilde, Truman Capote, Pablo Picasso, Coco Chanel and Greta Garbo have all indulged in the pleasures of its outdoor cafés and restaurants.

-The next day will be Etna’s day.
-Known as Europe’s highest active volcano, Etna has a very unique energy and it’s now home to world-renowned pioneers of natural wines.
+The next day is devoted to Mount Etna.
+Known as Europe’s highest active volcano, Etna has a totally unique energy and is now home to world-renowned pioneers of natural wines.

 Your guide will whisk you away on a fabulous day packed with stunning treks, lunar landscapes, natural wines and regional cuisine.
 On board of a first class 4WD vehicle you’ll cross the lava fields and the craters of ancient and recent eruptions, explore a lava tunnel and hike along seven small aligned eruptive cones with epic vistas.
-Unwind over lunch in a lovely winery and discover why the wines coming out of Mount Etna are considered today some of Italy’s most intriguing.
+Unwind over lunch in a lovely winery and discover why the wines from Mount Etna are today considered some of Italy’s most intriguing.